kubernetes/kubernetes/docs/persistent-volumes.md

 Pods use claims as volumes.
 The cluster inspects the claim to find the bound volume and mounts that volume for a pod.
 For those volumes that support multiple access modes, the user specifies which mode desired when using their claim as a volume in a pod.

 Once a user has a claim and that claim is bound, the bound PV belongs to the user for as long as she needs it.
-Users schedule Pods and access their their claimed PVs by including a persistentVolumeClaim in their Pod's volumes block.
+Users schedule Pods and access their claimed PVs by including a persistentVolumeClaim in their Pod's volumes block.
 [See below for syntax details](#claims-as-volumes).

 ### Releasing